all-in-one-of/FumeFX_VDB_import-HDA/README.md

-Although everything looks simple and mondane, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims at once while all their fields are smartly managed.
+Although everything looks simple and mondane, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up well from one single VDB cache to loading multiple FumeFX NSims caches at once while all their fields are smartly managed and keeping the UI responsive and active based on the user choices and loaded FumeFX VDB cache data.

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_002c.jpg)
 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_003c.jpg)